 The opposing presumptions are the first in this list.
-Presumptions that contradict one another are those that both sides. true for Furthermore. presumptions in such presumptions are in conflict with one another.
+Presumptions that contradict one another are those that be true for both sides.
+Furthermore. presumptions in such presumptions are in conflict with one another.
 The main fact in such hypotheses has no probability value.
 The courts have a variety of choices for how to handle these presumptions.
-The judges may select one presumption by favouring it over another or erroneously believe competing may that presumptions have been debunked.
+The judges may select one presumption by favouring it over another or may erroneously believe that competing presumptions have been debunked.
 Some researchers have found that judges chose the latter alternative in such circumstances.
-However, American Federal Rules of Evidence stipulate that in these circumstances, judges will opt for the stricter presumption.282
+However, American Federal Rules of Evidence stipulate that in these circumstances, judges will opt for the stricter presumption.287